Whenever the cartoon uses copyright-infringing materials, someone adds a particular quote from Tim Buckley:

 Fake notes from the production staff point out glaring omissions, only for the staff to shirk their assignments to go drink, have sex, take drugs, or do some other leisure activity.

-When animation/script inconsistencies cause one character's mouth to move during another character's lines, annotations will make the latter call out the former.
+When animation/script inconsistencies cause one character's mouth to move during another's lines, annotations will make the second character call out the first one.

-Fake "This Video Has Been Removed Due To Copyright Violation" notifications (e.g. "This video has been removed due to a copyright claim by the Marx Brothers" when Sonia did the Duck Soupmirror-frame bit).
+Fake YouTube notifications for videos removed due to copyright claims during deliberate Shout Outs. example "This video has been removed due to a copyright claim by the Marx Brothers" when Sonia imitates the Mirror Routine from Duck Soup.

 Characters' anguished groans and disapproving remarks become the reactions of the annotators or a hypothetical test audience watching the show.